-Groups must be in Steytlerville by 14h (transport not included in the rate and can be organised from Port Elizabeth airport or Kareedouw).
-We all will have dinner together at our accommodation in Steylerville.
+Groups must be in Willowmore by 16h (transport not included in the rate and can be organised from Port Elizabeth or George Airport or Cape St Francis).
+We all will have dinner together at our accommodation in Willowmore.

 The trail starts through some farmland before you tackle the first short uphill for the day.
 Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
 You move from thorntrees to aloes, cycads, proteas and spekboom, and 95 bird species have been counted here.

 The last few kilometres into a kloof leads to Modderhuisie at Entkraal.
 As this venue is extremely remote, we all will help with making fire and food.